 Ronald E. McNair Postbaccalaureate Achievement Program

-Eligibility: UW Madison undergraduate student must meet either criterion (1) OR (2).
-All students must meet criterion (3) and (4).
+Eligibility: UW Madison undergraduate students must meet either criterion (1) OR (2).
+All students must meet criteria (3) and (4).

 1) First-generation college student as well as a low-income student

 2) Member of traditionally underrepresented groups* in graduate education: African American, Hispanic/Latinx, American Indian (*according to federal guidelines, Asian American, including Southeast Asian American are eligible under criterion 1).